-Theme 2 - Goal B - Community assets and infrastructure are well managed into the future

-Theme 2 - Goal C - Inviting and well used open spaces
+Theme 2 - Goal B - Community assets and infrastructure are well managed into the future Theme 2 - Goal C - Inviting and well used open spaces

-- 7.1 Council will work with the relevant State Government agencies to ensure transport decisions promote the best outcome for Fairfield City. - 7.2 Council will undertake a Transport Study which will align State Government transport initiatives and advocate for the best land use and transport outcomes for Fairfield City including the potential for new rail stations along the Parramatta to Western Sydney Airport passenger line. - 7.3 Council will investigate opportunities for the shared/adaptive use of open space and other community infrastructure. - 7.4 Council will collaborate with State Government agencies to leverage the best opportunities including offsets and compensatory measures for the Fairfield City community arising from major infrastructure projects including (but not limited to): Western Sydney Freight Line, Parramatta to Western Sydney Airport rail link, Elizabeth Drive upgrade, T-way to Liverpool and Parramatta and strategic bus routes and upgrades to arterial roads. - 7.5 Council will work with the State Government to ensure that evolving District facilities (including Western Sydney Parkland, Fairfield Showground, Cabravale Leisure Centre and Aquatopia) continue to provide for both the local and wider community needs with improved connectivity within Fairfield City. - 7.6 Council will respond to new technology/initiatives such as electronic charging, artificial intelligence, 5G and renewable energy. - 7.7 Council will leverage off potential major Western Sydney Airport related transport infrastructure at Prairiewood Town Centre to evolve a new strategic centre or the City.
+7.1 Council will work with the relevant State Government agencies to ensure transport decisions promote the best outcome for Fairfield City.
+7.2 Council will undertake a Transport Study which will align State Government transport initiatives and advocate for the best land use and transport outcomes for Fairfield City including the potential for new rail stations along the Parramatta to Western Sydney Airport passenger line.
+7.3 Council will investigate opportunities for the shared/adaptive use of open space and other community infrastructure.
+7.4 Council will collaborate with State Government agencies to leverage the best opportunities including offsets and compensatory measures for the Fairfield City community arising from major infrastructure projects including (but not limited to): Western Sydney Freight Line, Parramatta to Western Sydney Airport rail link, Elizabeth Drive upgrade, T-way to Liverpool and Parramatta and strategic bus routes and upgrades to arterial roads.
+7.5 Council will work with the State Government to ensure that evolving District facilities (including Western Sydney Parkland, Fairfield Showground, Cabravale Leisure Centre and Aquatopia) continue to provide for both the local and wider community needs with improved connectivity within Fairfield City.
+7.6 Council will respond to new technology/initiatives such as electronic charging, artificial intelligence, 5G and renewable energy.
+7.7 Council will leverage off new major infrastructure at Prairiewood Town Centre to facilitate a new major centre.